 So, what actually constitutes as proper arm swing?

-And in this blog post, I’d like to look at a few more key points when it comes to good arm swing as it can go a long way in helping you achieve better running form.
+In this blog post, I’d like to look at a few key points when it comes to proper arm swing for runners as it can go a long way in helping you achieve better running form.

 With this in mind, think about how you currently run, in particular how you swing your arms, and by the end of this post you’ll hopefully have ways you could improve it.